HelleniQ Energy: Ownership

 The company is transitioning from a government-owned enterprise to a privately held enterprise.
 21.8% of its shares are available to the public through a float on the Athens Stock Exchange, with the Greek government retaining 35.5% and Paneuropean Oil and Industrial Holdings S.A. (a Latsis family holding company) owning the remaining 45.5% of outstanding shares.

 The chairman of the board of directors is Mr. Yannis Papathanasiou and the Chief Executive Officer of the company is Mr. Andreas Shiamishis.

+Response to the 2022 Russian invasion of Ukraine

+Hellenic Petroleum, has continued its operations involving Russian crude oil despite the 2022 Russian invasion of Ukraine, which has drawn widespread international condemnation and economic sanctions against Russia.
+While the company has sought alternative suppliers, such as Saudi Arabia, Russian crude still accounted for approximately 15% of its intake in the second half of 2021.
+According to research by Yale School of Management, which assesses corporate responses to the invasion, Hellenic Petroleum falls into the "Grade D" category of "Holding Off New Investments/Development."
+This classification indicates that the company has postponed future investments or developments but continues substantive business operations involving Russian oil.
+This stance has drawn criticism as it sustains economic ties with Russia, a country engaged in aggressive actions that have resulted in severe humanitarian crises and civilian casualties in Ukraine.